A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Method

 \section{Method}

-In this paper, we go beyond the pure graph view of MILP, by considering variables and constraints as two types of key elements in MILP of equal importance.
-Building upon this element-centric view, we propose an attention-driven architecture to extract high-quality element embeddings through intra-type and inter-type relational learning.
-As shown in Fig. \ref{fig:architecture}, our model is a stack of $T$ identical layers with independent trainable parameters.
-In each layer $t\in \{1,...,T\}$, the element embeddings are processed by a dual-attention mechanism to get updated embeddings $\mathbf{H}^V_t$ and $\mathbf{H}^C_t$ for the variables and constraints.
-This mechanism will be further detailed in the next subsection.
+In this paper, we go beyond the purely graph-centric view of MILP by treating variables and constraints as two types of key elements in MILP of equal importance.
+Building upon this element-centric view, we propose an attention-driven backbone that stacks $T$ layers, each with its own trainable parameters.
+In each layer $t\in \{1,\ldots,T\}$, the model updates the variable embeddings $\mathbf{H}^V_t$ and constraint embeddings $\mathbf{H}^C_t$ via a dual-attention mechanism.